Colmers Farm Primary School considers all applications in line with our admissions policy and Fair Access Protocol.

 If your child is due to start Reception in September then you will need to make an application to Birmingham Local Authority who deal with admissions that take place at the usual transfer times.

 Details of how to do this can be found on the Birmingham Admissions web page (external link).

 If you are applying for a place in any year group other than Reception (or Reception as part of the in-year admissions process), you will need to contact the school directly.
-Please ask to speak to Mrs Evans who deals with admissions.
+Please ask to speak to Mrs Buchanan who deals with admissions.